IRS Forms

 What is Form 1098?

 Form 1098, Mortgage Interest Statement, tells the IRS how much mortgage interest you paid and gives you the data you need to claim an itemized mortgage interest deduction.
-Lenders file it with the IRS and provide your copy by January 31.
+Lenders provide your borrower copy by January 31 and file the IRS copy separately by March 31 if filed electronically (the recipient-statement deadline and the IRS-filing deadline are not the same date).
 The $600 threshold applies per loan, so if you have two mortgages, you may see two forms.

 The form is more than a receipt.
-It lists who you are and who the lender is, your loan’s outstanding principal at year‑end, the mortgage origination date, and whether there was any refund of overpaid interest.
+It lists who you are and who the lender is, your loan’s outstanding principal as of January 1 of the year (or the origination date if the loan originated in the calendar year), the mortgage origination date, and whether there was any refund of overpaid interest.
 It can also show points you paid to buy your principal residence and any mortgage insurance premiums the lender received, even though those premiums are not deductible for post‑2021 tax years unless Congress extends the law.

 Who receives Form 1098?